zodakzach/to-do-board/README.md

 - **todo_board.db** *(This file is a SQLite database file used for dev by the application to store data related to todos, users, or other entities.)*
 - **requirements.txt** *(This file contains a list of Python packages required for your project.)*
 - **.env** *(This file is used to store environment variables for your Flask application.
 It may contain sensitive information like database URLs, API keys, or other configuration settings.)*
-- **instance** *(This directory is created by sqlite for the database instance it is just a empty directory. if deleted it will just be created again when program is started.)*
 - **src**
   - **auth.py** *(This file contains routes and logic related to user authentication, such as login, logout, and registration.)*
   - **models.py** *(This file defines the database models for the application.)*